 The branch chain amino acids (BCAA) are a select group of essential amino acids; leucine, isoleucine, and valine.
-The body cannot synthesize them; they must be provided in the diet in abundance.
-In recent years the BCAAs have received an incredible amount of attention from sports scientists, and this new focus appears to be well deserved.
+Your body cannot synthesize them; they are essential and must be provided through your diet in abundance.
+In recent years the BCAAs have received an incredible amount of attention from sports scientists and this new focus appears to be well deserved.

-More so than any other amino acids (the building blocks of structures within the body) they play a number of indispensable roles in muscle metabolism, particularly during and after intense exercise.
-In fact, based on the evidence I’ve examined, I’d go so far as to say that the presence (or absence) of the BCAAs can profoundly affect your performance, recovery, and results from exercise training.
+Far more so than any other amino acids (the building blocks of structures within the body), BCAAs play many indispensable roles in muscle metabolism, particularly during and after intense exercise.
+In fact, based on the research evidence I’ve examined, I’d go so far as to say that the presence (or absence) of the BCAAs can profoundly affect your performance, recovery, and results from exercise training.

 Most athletes know that the BCAAs are indispensable to the synthesis of new proteins.
 They are also required to form all biomolecules that construct hair and nails through to digestive enzymes (and everything in between).
 However, the BCAA are unique as they can also be utilized extensively as a source of energy, particularly during high-intensity exercise.1,2